 A hearing aid can have a significant impact on your quality of life.
 Once you get used to wearing a hearing aid, there’s no going back.
 Your hearing aid becomes your lifelong friend and you wouldn’t even think about going a day without it.
 That being said, how often do you need to replace your hearing aid?

-Like many other technological devices, for example. a computer or cell phone, hearing aid upgrades are required now and then due to wear and tear and your changing needs.
+Like many other technological devices, for example. a computer or cell phone, hearing aid upgrades are required now and then due to wear and tear and your changing hearing and/or lifestyle needs.
 Upgrades can also ensure that you receive the most suitable and effective amplification for your hearing loss.
 However, due to the high costs associated with hearing aids, many are hesitant to get new hearing aids.

 Hearing care professionals often recommend that hearing aids be changed or upgraded every three to five years due to new technology or warranty expiration.
 If you have had your hearing aids for quite some time and are unsure of whether you should get new hearing aids, here are a few questions you can ask yourself:

 Your hearing aids should allow you to have a good, flowing conversation.
 If you struggle in the following situations, you may need new or different hearing aids:

 - Listening during lectures/religious sermons

 Sometimes, a simple adjustment by your hearing care professional can help make these situations better, although it is important to point out that, many times, even with adjustments, you may struggle in certain situations.
 If you notice that your hearing aids aren’t working like they used to, you might have to replace your hearing aid.

 Unlike a phone that can be safely tucked into your bag or pocket, hearing aids are exposed to the elements every day.
 Even with regular servicing and maintenance, hearing aid wear and tear can be significant after three to five years.